WallStreetMojo

 Conclusion

-The financial statements of the companies are a bit complex, and they are interlinked with amounts on financial statements reflects in another statement in a different form.
-Hence, while analyzing the Companies performance, all the financial statements should be read and analyzed together.
-These statements reflect the various business activities of the Company.
+The companies' financial statements are a bit complex, and they are interlinked with amounts on financial statements reflected in another statement in a different form.
+Hence, while analyzing the company's performance, all the financial statements should be read and analyzed together.
+These statements reflect the various business activities of the company.

 Recommended Articles